 High-precision navigation systems and intraoperative ultrasound are additionally available and are used to exactly confirm each phase of the operation in realtime 3D.
 In addition, a team of experienced neurologists and anesthesiologists monitor a range of brain functions during any operation in which functionally important parts of the brain are involved (electrophysiological monitoring), minimizing further the risk of neurological deficits after the operation.

-In cases in which tumours involve the important language areas, we are able to perform awake craniotomies to permit optimal precision and preserve this critical function.
+In cases in which tumors involve the important language areas, we are able to perform awake craniotomies to permit optimal precision and preserve this critical function.

 In some cases of malignant tumors, particuarly glioblastomas, recent research has shown that the precision of tumor resection can be significantly improved through the use of fluorescent dyes.
 The amino acid 5-ALA is given several hours before the operation and is taken up by tumor cells much more than in the surrounding, healthy cells.
 As a result, tumor tissue can be readily identified, glowing under the ultraviolet filter of the operating microscope.